 Let’s get to it, shall we?!
-I should note that while many of the things below can be found within the Historic District of Old Québec, I have also added things from a few other neighbourhoods.
-If you truly want to experience all the magic Québec City has to offer, you need to leave the old city walls!
+I should note that while many of the things below can be found within the Historic District of Old Quebec, I have also added things from a few other neighbourhoods.
+If you truly want to experience all the magic that Christmas in Quebec City has to offer, you need to leave the old city walls!

 Note: Hôtel de Glace (Ice Hotel) does not open until January, therefore you will not find it below.

 Marché de noël allemand de Québec (German Christmas Market in Quebec City) kicks off the holiday season in the city.
 Beginning November 24, 2022, and running until December 23rd, the heart of the market is in the public square behind Hôtel de Ville (City Hall).
 Live music, food, handicrafts… it’s all delightful.

 Toboggan Festival takes place from December 28th to 31st, with family-friendly events, outdoor ice bars, and nighttime outdoor concerts.
 It’s a glorious New Year’s celebration held on Grand Allée.